jmhardison/jonathanhardison-com/_posts/2010-04-22-microsoft-sharepoint-2010-rtm-on-msdn.markdown

 - LinkedIn
 comments: []
 ---
-<p>Done yet?
+Done yet?
 Nope!
-SharePoint 2010 RTM has now been released on MSDN.</p>
+SharePoint 2010 RTM has now been released on MSDN.